 In this brief blog, I want to talk about the latter.

 Underneath most things that go wrong with leadership in the context of a church plant are issues that have their root in character issues.
-People can forgive, and get past, mistakes in judgment, changing viewpoints or misstatements.
-What is difficult to get past, and often undermines leadership in a church plant are issues that arise from various insecurities that exist in all of us church planters.
+People can forgive and get past mistakes in judgment, changing viewpoints or misstatements.
+What is difficult to get past and often undermines leadership in a church plant are issues that arise from various insecurities that exist in all of our church planters.
 This is why the spiritual formation of church planters are just as, if not more, important as their entrepreneurial formation.

-As we, as healthy leaders, work to plant healthy churches, here are three things we must do and three things we cannot do.
+Here are 3 things we must do and 3 things we cannot do.

 - Manipulate others in the pursuit of our agenda/vision/mission; in every conversation or relationship, we must always leave people with a real choice, not a pseudo-choice that leaves us in control.

 - Grab for power as a basis for leverage; this pollutes relationships and “culture” in a way that is very hard to recover from.

 On the other hand, here are three things that sustain the lives of leaders and new churches:

 Never treat people in ways that you would not want to be treated—and it’s corollary—treat people the way you would want to be treated.